-Probably, one of the most often asked questions these days is; “…do you know anything about a boat called ………” It comes about as a result of crew members hearing on the grapevine that there are issues on board a yacht; high crew turnover, difficult owner, absent captain, tight management, poor crew accommodation or a thousand others.
-This topic of discussion tends to take place in the darker corners of the crew bars, but is it time to put these questions in the spotlight?
+Probably, one of the most often asked questions is, ” Do you know anything about a boat called ………” It comes about as a result of crew members hearing on the grapevine that there are issues on board a yacht.
+From high crew turnover, difficult ownership, absent Captains, tight management, poor crew accommodation or a thousand other reasons.
+This topic of discussion tends to take place in the darker corners of the crew bars.
+But, is it time to put these questions in the spotlight?

 Let’s face it, there are many boats out there with a less-than-shiny reputation.
 However, you don’t always discover the truth until it’s too late – you’ve accepted the position and you’ve stepped aboard.

 READ MORE: Yacht Crew Rotational jobs: Good or Bad?

 Crew turnover is arguably one of the most loudest ringing alarm bells.
 The context is of course all important and there may be a perfectly good explanation for turnover, like the boat sold or went into a yard for a long refit.
 However, there are many boats that don’t keep crew very long and whatever the given reason, if they are consistent offenders, they may be best avoided.